Nervosys/Botnix/docs/stdenv/stdenv.chapter.md

 This setup works as follows:
 - Add [`overlays`](#chap-overlays) to the package set, since debug symbols are disabled for `ncurses` and `readline` by default.
 - Create a derivation to combine all required debug symbols under one path with [`symlinkJoin`](#trivial-builder-symlinkJoin).
 - Set the environment variable `NIX_DEBUG_INFO_DIRS` in the shell.
-Nixpkgs patches `gdb` to use it for looking up debug symbols.
+Botpkgs patches `gdb` to use it for looking up debug symbols.
 - Run `gdb` on the `socat` binary on shell startup in the [`shellHook`](#sec-pkgs-mkShell).
 Here we use [`lib.getBin`](#function-library-lib.attrsets.getBin) to ensure that the correct derivation output is selected rather than the default one.

 :::